harismalk/Sunday-Mail/README.md

 ---

-## ✨ Overview
+## Overview

 **Sunday Mail** is a modern, full-stack automation platform for email processing, built to help users manage, categorize, and automate their inbox workflows with ease.
-Featuring a beautiful, glassmorphic UI and powerful backend automations, Sunday Mail is designed for productivity and clarity.

 ---

-## 🚀 Features
+## Features

 - **Google OAuth Login**: Secure authentication with Google accounts
 - **Automated Email Processing**: Categorize, label, and automate actions on incoming emails